silagokth/SiLagoDoc/docs/Docs/ToolChain/Vesyla-suite/InstructionSet_v4/isa.md

 !!!
 Note
     Instruction fields marked by bold font are controllable and observable.
 Users can modify these fields in Manas input file.

+!!!
+Note
+    The slot number will decide which data port it configures.

 ## Instruction Format
 Instructions are 32-bit wide.
 The MSB indicates whether it's a control instruction or a data instruction.
 [0]: control; [1]: data; The rest of the bits are used to encode the instruction content.
 For data instructions, the first 4 bits in the instruction content are used to indicate the slot number.
 The rest of the bits are used to encode the instruction content.